qchiujunhao/galaxy-mcp/README.md

 ## Development Guidelines

-Each implementation directory contains a README with more specific instructions and documentation.
+See the [Python implementation README](mcp-server-galaxy-py/README.md) for specific instructions and documentation.

 ## License